Routing

 $httpRequest = $container->getByType(Nette\Http\IRequest::class);

-Or we will create objects directly:
+Or create the objects directly:

-$router = App\Router\RouterFactory::createRouter();
+$router = App\Core\RouterFactory::createRouter();

 $httpRequest = (new Nette\Http\RequestFactory)->fromGlobals();